beaunus/dejaview/README.md

 ## What is Déjà View?

-Looking back over the events of our digital lives can be cumbersome. _Déjà View_ is a web application that allows you to see events during your life (and before) in a given time.
+Looking back over the events of our digital lives can be cumbersome. _Déjà View_ is a web application that allows you to see events during your life (and before) in a given time frame.
 By combining publicly available information and a users social media feed we created a unique experience not available anywhere else.

 <p align="center">
 <img  height="400" width="200" alt="deja-view-screenshot" src="https://user-images.githubusercontent.com/535311/41805140-9559113e-76de-11e8-8700-7419f8e02bed.png">